Wolkjes/frontend/README.md

 This project was generated with Angular, here is the default Angular: [README](angular.md)

+## download/clone

+Download or clone the github project to a local directory, make sure the backend and the frontend are located in the same folder.
+Next open the project in an IDE of your choise, we used Visual Studio Code.
+Next you open a terminal in the root of the project.

 ## First start

-Run `npm install` to install all node packages.
+Now we will install all the required modules to run the project.
+In the terminal you need to run `npm install` to install all node modules.

 ## Run project

-Run `ng serve` for a dev server.
+Now we run `ng serve` in the terminal to start the project.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Backend and server files

 Clone the backend from here: [https://github.com/Wolkjes/backend] and follow the instructions in the README to start the backend

 Clone the server files from here: [https://github.com/Wolkjes/server] and follow the instructions in the README to run the docker-compose file

 ## Add sensor

 First update your sensor to the latest version: [https://github.com/Wolkjes/operame]

 Then connect your sensor to the network and enter the correct IP-address:

 <ol>
     <li>Turn the sensor on</li>
     <li>Press the top button</li>